NalinDalal/rust/readme.md

 only one at a time
 if rihana does something with one borrowerer then she can't do with any other irrespective of their Mutability

+big restriction:  if you have a mutable reference to a value, you can have no other references to that value

 that means rihana can only have only one editor at a time, either the onwer or only one borrowerer